 -Nepal Tourism Board Office, Kathmandu: 01-4256909

 -ACAP entry permit counter, Besisahar

 Over the years, many foreigners tend to trek Annapurna Circuit all by themselves unlike in the Everest region.
-Also in recent years, the construction of roads is making these trekking routes shorter & easier for trekking.
+Also in recent years, the construction of roads is making these trekking routes shorter & easier for solo trekking.

-But there is always a drawback while you are organizing trekking in Nepal all by yourself.
+However, there is always a drawback while you are organizing trekking in Nepal all by yourself.
 The very first & foremost issue is that you will need to take care of everything all by yourself.
 You’re responsible for carrying all your backpacks, purchasing permits, finding accommodations, making itinerary & so on.
 Especially during peak/busy time, getting accommodation will be a real hassle.
 In the worst scenario, you need to spend your night in the camp or dining area.